pradhyumpatel/Shower-Time-Application/sprint-03/reports/Readme.md

 1. Place images of the full User & Admin and/or anonymous story here with annotations of the functioning and the non-functioning portions as necessary (can reuse the artifact created by UI/UX)

-* Our Login-Signup page is up, but users cannot currently login.
+* We got ourLogin-Signup page up, but it was not functional.
   * Login
 ![Login](images/createAccount.png "Login")